google/flatbuffers/docs/source/Tutorial.md

 default value, the field will not actually be written to the buffer, since the default value will be returned on query anyway.
 This is a nice space savings, especially if default values are common in your data.
-It also means that you do not need to be worried of adding a lot of fields that are only used in a small number of instances, as it will not bloat the buffer if unused.*
+It also means that you do not need to be worried about adding a lot of fields that are only used in a small number of instances, as it will not bloat the buffer if unused.*

 <div class="language-cpp">